 g.
 Utilities.
 All electric, gas, telephone, and water distribution lines shall be placed underground except where bedrock, a high water table, or other unique conditions make this infeasible.

 h.
 Utility Equipment.
-To the greatest extent possible utility equipment like water meters, electric meters, gas meters, external heating or cooling units, or electrical transformers shall not be located on the front or primary public facing façade of buildings, and shall be set back at least five (5) feet behind such front façade of adjacent buildings.
+To the greatest extent possible utility equipment like water meters, electric meters, gas meters, or electrical transformers shall not be located on the front or primary public facing façade of buildings, and shall be set back at least five (5) feet behind such front façade of adjacent buildings.

 i.
 Dumpsters.
 Dumpsters shall be screened by a combination of fencing and plantings.
 Where possible, dumpsters or other trash, compost, and recycling collection points shall be located within buildings or behind them.
+Private hauling of trash and recycling is required.

 j.
 Stormwater Management.
 Design and construction plans for the proposed project must demonstrate compliance with the current versions of the Massachusetts Department of Environmental Protection (DEP) Stormwater Management Standards, the Massachusetts Stormwater Handbook, and Massachusetts Erosion, Sediment and Control Guidelines.